The Constitution of the Edinburgh University Theatre Company

 e) To foster links with the wider community with an outreach project and hire of the Bedlam Theatre.

-f) To run the Bedlam Theatre and ensure its good condition.
+f) To run the Bedlam Theatre and ensure its good condition. - The principles that the Company shall endeavour to follow are:

 a) Amateurism: The EUTC is an amateur theatre company and conducts its activities on an amateur basis.
 However, this should not be taken as a reason to be unambitious.